 It is worth noting that hypermobility is a spectrum, and its impact can vary greatly among individuals.
 Some may experience mild symptoms that are easily manageable, while others may have more significant challenges that require a multidisciplinary approach involving specialists in rheumatology, physical therapy, and pain management.

 At Integrative Rehab Medicine, we understand the impact that hypermobility and EDS can have on your daily life, and our team is dedicated to providing effective relief.
 Our approach focuses on addressing your symptoms and developing a tailored treatment plan to meet your specific needs.
 By combining various treatment modalities, we aim to reduce pain, improve function, and enhance your overall quality of life.

 The Ehlers Danlos Society says Ehlers-Danlos syndromes are a group of connective tissue disorders that can be inherited and are varied both in how they affect the body and in their genetic causes.
 They are generally characterized by joint hypermobility (joints that stretch further than normal), skin hyperextensibility (skin that can be stretched further than normal), and tissue fragility.

 EDS are currently classified into 13 different subtypes with each having a set of criteria that help guide diagnosis.
 One thing they all have in common, however, is that each type is defined as a specific problem in making or using collagen.

-- Regenerative Medicine Injections (Prolotherapy, Platelet Rich Plasma (PRP), and Bone Marrow Stem Cells) used to stimulate healing and stability of the supporting structures.
+- Regenerative Medicine Injections such as Platelet Rich Plasma (PRP), Bone Marrow Stem Cells, and Prolotherapy are used to decrease pain and stimulate healing

-- Physical Therapy to strengthen and re-educate the muscles and ligaments and to improve strength.
+- Physical Therapy working 1 on 1 with a licensed physical therapist to strengthen and re-educate the muscles and nervous system for decreased pain and improve function

 Schedule Your Consult with a Hypermobility & EDS Expert in Estero.